Close Menu

 Materials Needed

 Your DIY ladder project requires just a few basic supplies that are readily available at most hardware stores.
-Having everything prepared before you start will make the construction process much smoother.

 • Old curtain rod or wooden dowels (for rungs)